perfecttennails/Anatomy-Trivia/README.md

     - No errors were found when passing through the [JSHint Validator](https://jshint.com/)

 ### Unfixed Bugs
-i cannot get the score counter to work
+i cannot get the score counter to work, that will be fixed in a new release.

 ## Deployment